New Trip

 Rännkölen is a stunning open landscape of snow-covered frozen mires and sparse trees, surrounded by deep boreal forests with tall ancient pines.
 It’s an ideal area for our first steps on touring skis, with small variations in altitude and actual tracks to follow.

-We fil our thermoses with coffee and tea this morning, pack some firewood, and find somewhere along the tracks to grill sandwiches on the fire accompanied by a warming cup of soup.
+We fill our thermoses with coffee and tea this morning, pack some firewood, and find somewhere along the tracks to grill sandwiches on the fire with a warming cup of soup.

 Down in the valley after our skiing trip, we take a stroll around the Ribbåsen “Fäbodar”.
-They are small log houses, where farmers used to bring their cattle for grazing.
+They are small log houses where farmers used to bring their cattle for grazing.
 Farmhands would stay in these little cottages all summer long, and most of them date back to the 1700s.
-A whole culture emerged from this way of life with cooking traditions, superstitions and folk music.
-This region is famous for these idyllic settings and their cultural heritage.
+A whole culture emerged from this way of life with cooking traditions, superstitions, and folk music.
+This region is famous for its idyllic settings and cultural heritage.

 media_DAWGMEYAK9WU9N4L